 David is a Chartered Architect and product of the Welsh School of Architecture, Cardiff.
 David has many years’ experience in the region; the last twenty-five at Director/Principal level, latterly as a Director of a Wrexham-based Chartered Practice and prior to that a Director of a large multi-disciplinary consultancy in the north-west.

-A mark of his reputation within the profession are his positions as President of the North Wales Society of Architects, a Royal Society of Architects in Wales Councillor, Fellow of the Royal Society of Arts and RIBA Wales Awards Panellist.
+A mark of his reputation within the profession are his positions as President of the North Wales Society of Architects – the first, and to date, only person to hold the office twice, a Royal Society of Architects in Wales Councillor, Fellow of the Royal Society of Arts and RIBA Wales Awards Panellist.

 With a passion for regenerating our communities and expertise in historic buildings, David has been responsible for many regionally significant and award-winning projects; re-imagining otherwise redundant buildings for vibrant and sustainable futures.